-3.1.2.2 Well Development
+3.2.3.2 Well Development

-After installation, but not within 24 hours, newly installed monitoring wells will be developed in accordance with TurnKey and NYSDEC protocols.
+After installation, but not within 24 hours, the newly installed monitoring wells will be developed in accordance with TurnKey and NYSDEC protocols.
 Development of the monitoring wells will be accomplished with dedicated disposable polyethylene bailers via surge and purge methodology.
-Field parameters including pH, temperature, turbidity, dissolved oxygen and specific conductance will be measured periodically (i.e., every well volume or as necessary) during development.
+Field parameters including pH, temperature, turbidity, dissolved oxygen, oxidation-reduction potential (ORP) and specific conductance will be measured periodically (i.e., every well volume or as necessary) during development.
 Field measurements will continue until they became relatively stable.
 Stability will be defined as variation between measurements of approximately 10 percent or less with no overall upward or downward trend in the measurements.
-A minimum of three well volumes will be evacuated from each monitoring well.
-Development water from the monitoring wells will be containerized and sampled for constituents of concern (COCs).
-Upon analytical approval, development water will either be passed through a mobile granular-carbon treatment vessel, and discharged to the ground or, if necessary, disposed.
+A minimum of three (3) well volumes will be evacuated from each monitoring well.
+Development water from the monitoring wells will be discharged to the ground surface in the vicinity of the monitoring well being developed.
+If light non-aqueous phase liquid (LNAPL), dense non-aqueous phase liquid (DNAPL), odors, or sheen are encountered during well development water will be containerized in NYSDOT-approved drums and labeled per monitoring well location.
+Based on the RI groundwater analytical results, it will be determined, in consultation with the Department, if the containerized development water is acceptable for surface discharge, or requires subsequent on-Site treatment and/or off-Site disposal.

-3.1.2.3 Groundwater Sample Collection
+3.2.3.3 Groundwater Sample Collection

-Prior to sample collection, static water levels will be measured and recorded from all on-Site monitoring wells.
-Following water level measurement, TurnKey personnel will purge and sample monitoring wells using either a peristaltic pump with dedicated pump tubing following low-flow/minimal drawdown purge and sample collection procedures; or using a dedicated polyethylene bailer.
-Prior to sample collection, groundwater will be evacuated from each well at a low-flow rate (typically less than 0.1 L/min).
-Field measurements for pH, temperature, turbidity, dissolved oxygen, specific conductance and water level, as well as visual and olfactory field observations, will be periodically recorded and monitored for stabilization.
-Purging will be considered complete when pH, specific conductivity, dissolved oxygen and temperature stabilize and when turbidity measurements fall below 50 Nephelometric Turbidity Units (NTU), or become stable above 50 NTU.
-Stability is defined as variation between field measurements of 10 percent or less and no overall upward or downward trend in the measurements.
-Upon stabilization of field parameters, groundwater samples will be collected and analyzed as discussed below.
+Prior to sample collection, static water levels will be measured and recorded from all on-Site monitoring wells to facilitate the preparation of a Site-wide isopotential map.
+Following water level measurement, field personnel will purge and sample monitoring wells using a submersible pump with dedicated pump tubing following low-flow/minimal drawdown purge and sample collection procedures.
+In the event of pump failure or the saturated unit does not permit the proper implementation of low-flow sampling, a dedicated polyethylene bailer will be used to purge and sample the well.
+Prior to sample collection via low-flow methodology, groundwater will be evacuated from each well at a low-flow rate (typically less than 0.1 L/min) while maintaining a generally consistent water level.
+Field measurements for pH, temperature, turbidity, DO, ORP, specific conductance and water level, as well as visual and olfactory field observations will be periodically recorded and monitored for stabilization.
+Low-flow purging will be considered complete when pH, specific conductivity, DO, ORP, and temperature stabilize and when turbidity measurements fall below 50 Nephelometric Turbidity Units (NTU), or become stable above 50 NTU regardless of volume purged.
+Purging via disposable bailer, if necessary, will be considered complete following the removal of three (3) well volumes and field parameter stabilization or to well dryness, whichever occurs first.
+In general, stability is defined as variation between field measurements of 10 percent or less and no overall upward or downward trend in the measurements.
+Upon stabilization of field parameters, groundwater samples will be collected and analyzed.